-Fund or Funds - means the California Drought, Water, Parks, Climate, Coastal Protection, and Outdoor Access for All Fund, created by Section 80032.
+Fund or Funds - means the California Drought, Water, Parks, Climate, Coastal Protection, and Outdoor Access for All Fund, created by California Public Resources Code section 80032.

 Grant Agreement - means an arrangement between the State and Grantee specifying the payment of funds by the State for the performance of specific project objectives within a specific project performance period by the Grantee.